YSHebron/cs21-mp2-scp-extension/README.md

 * Test code (in assembly and in machine code) for verifying if the extended instruction set is working.
 * Demonstration that the processor can now successfully execute the instruction required.

 Extreme care was also taken to maintain the baseline integrity of the single cycle MIPS processor.
 That is, we extended the capability of the CPU *without breaking anything* in the process.
+The integrity checks are the testbenches `Simulation Sources\testbench.sv` with machine code

 The video documentation may be accessed through this link: